absl::StrFormat()

 • long double

 Unlike the printf family of functions, StrFormat() doesn’t rely on callers encoding the exact types of arguments into the format string.
 (With printf() this must be carefully done with length modifiers and conversion specifiers - such as %llu encoding the type unsigned long long.)
 In the str_format library, a format conversion specifies a broader C++ conceptual category instead of an exact type.
-For example, %s binds to any string-like argument, so std::string, absl::string_view, and const char* are all accepted.
+For example, %s binds to any string-like argument, so std::string, std::wstring, absl::string_view, const char*, and const wchar_t* are all accepted.
 Likewise, %d accepts any integer-like argument, etc.

 Advanced Formats